 YOGA THERAPY | WHOLE PERSON HEALING

-Please be in touch now to book a session from June onwards.
+Please be in touch now to book a session from the end of July onwards.

 A therapeutic yoga session will apply the tools of yoga - posture, movement, breathwork, presence, feeling, and body sensing - to address your unique physical, mental, and emotional needs while supporting you to become an active participant in your own healing process.